Date of Award

 Jee Hye Shin

 Shin, Jee Hye, "The concept of subjective well-being and its process in restaurant experiences" (2008).
 Graduate Theses and Dissertations.
-Paper 11044.
+11044.